flare-foundation/attestation-client/docs/attestation-types/00004-referenced-payment-nonexistence.md

 - `amount`:
   - type: `uint128`
   - description: The amount searched for.
-- `firstCheckedBlock`:
+- `lowerBoundaryBlockNumber`:
   - type: `uint64`
   - description: The first confirmed block that gets checked.
-It is the block that has timestamp (median time) greater or equal to `endTimestamp - CHECK_WINDOW`.
+It is the lowest block in the synchronized query window.
-- `firstCheckedBlockTimestamp`:
+- `lowerBoundaryBlockTimestamp`:
   - type: `uint64`
   - description: Timestamp of the firstCheckedBlock.
-- `firstOverflowBlock`:
+- `firstOverflowBlockNumber`:
   - type: `uint64`
-  - description: The first confirmed block with `timestamp > endTimestamp` and `blockNumber  > endBlock`.
+  - description: The first confirmed block with `timestamp > deadlineTimestamp` and `blockNumber  > deadlineBlockNumber`.
 - `firstOverflowBlockTimestamp`:
   - type: `uint64`
   - description: Timestamp of the firstOverflowBlock.